JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/architecture/metadata-sqlite.md

 ## Overview

-The RotorDream camera system uses SQLite for structured metadata storage separate from the video files themselves.
+The C Pro camera system uses SQLite for structured metadata storage separate from the video files themselves.
 This provides fast querying, relational integrity, and efficient search capabilities for recordings, tags, and categories.

 ```mermaid
 graph TB